inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 An earthquake can also be modelled with vector data, although the detail of the data will most likely be lower.
-In this case vector polygons will represent the area where the earthquake occurred, and possibly various polygons will show areas of differing magnitudes.
+In this case vector polygons represent the area where the earthquake occurred, and various polygons may show areas of differing magnitudes.

 Let’s begin by adding our hazard layer to QGIS.